-Off the southern point of Leyte are Limasawa, where Magellan visited, and Medicare Islands with steep walls, deep canyons and rich coral reefs.
-There is a great variety of animal life including mandarin fish, turtles, eagle rays, frogfish, batfish, nudibranches, very large black and table corals, barrel sponges and gorgonian fans and the possibility of strong current.
-On occasion hammerheads are also sighted.
+Off the southern point of Leyte are Limasawa, where Magellan visited, and Medicare Islands with steep walls, deep canyons, and rich coral reefs.
+There is a great variety of animal life including mandarin fish, turtles, eagle rays, frogfish, batfish, nudibranchs, very large black and table corals, barrel sponges and gorgonian fans and the possibility of a strong current.
+On occasion, hammerheads are also sighted.

 Padre Burgos has some great shallow water night dives with intriguing creatures for the photographer like seahorses, frogfish, eels, octopus, and various crabs, among many others.
 Otherwise, there are abundant sweetlips, fusiliers, schools of barracuda, tuna and jacks and beautiful hard and soft corals and gorgonians.

 From November to May, Panaon Island and Sogod Bay are most famous for pelagics including whale sharks, dolphins and manta rays.
 The Napantao Fish Sanctuary has a large wall and when the current is strong there are similar large schools of fish and a generally very rich coral reef.

 Burgos Pier – functional pier jutting 150 meters into the sea, good muck and night diving, fishing off the pier still occurs 4 days a week, rubbish provides habitat for flatworms, octopus, banded cleaner shrimp, razorfish, slipper crabs, stargazers and lots of lionfish

 Bunga Bend – 15-35 meters, diverse fish and coral, pygmy seahorses, ghost pipefish, mantis shrimp, ribbon eels, nudibranchs